Remi El-Ouazzane

 Remi El-Ouazzane (born June 4, 1973) is a French businessman and embedded systems engineer who has led various initiatives in mobile computing, machine vision and embedded artificial intelligence.
-El-Ouazzane currently serves as STMicroelectronics (ST) President, Microcontrollers and Digital ICs Group and has held this position since January 1st 2022.
-He is a member of ST’s Executive Committee.
+El-Ouazzane is STMicroelectronics (ST) President, Microcontrollers and Digital ICs Group and has held this position since January 1, 2022.
+He is a member of ST's executive committee.

 Early life and education

 El-Ouazzane was born in Neuilly-sur-Seine, France on June 4, 1973.
-He was born to a Tunisian (Tozeur) father and French (Avallon) mother.
+He was born to a Tunisian (Tozeur) father and a French (Avallon) mother.
 El-Ouazzane grew up with three brothers in Épinay-sur-Seine, a suburb of Paris.
 In 1996, he obtained a master's degree in semiconductor physics engineering from Grenoble Institute of Technology.
 The following year, El-Ouazzane graduated in economics and finance from the Grenoble Institute of Political Studies.
-In 2004, he graduated from Harvard Business School’s General Management (GMP) program.
+In 2004, he completed Harvard Business School’s General Management (GMP) program.
 El-Ouazzane lives in Silicon Valley with his wife and two children.